 Granted, I was making a ton of beans, as you can see.
 You don’t have to make that many.
 But I encourage you to go ahead and make a lot.
 Because they do take a long time to cook, and they taste really good the next day, and the day after that.
 I never get sick of them.
 I just put them in Tupperware and eat them for lunch at work.

 Depending on your proclivities, add the liquid of your choice.
+The veggie version is just the tomato juice from the can and water.

 Add all the tomatoes, a bunch of salt, pepper and chili flakes.
 Cover and cook on medium low.
 For hours.
 Till they are tender.
 It literally seems like forever.
 But so worth it.